ItsNovrix/ThisSideofRylee/README.md

 - Age/Karma Thresholds: Filters content from accounts less than 7 days old or with less than 50 karma.

+- Post Length Filter: TEXT HERE

 - Political Filter: Screens for highly volatile political keywords to keep the community focused on its primary topic.

 - Offensive Remarks/Sexual Harassment: Two heavy-duty blocks of keywords and regex to catch slurs, bigotry, and harassment.

+# ⚙️ Customization Guide

+## Changing Thresholds

+If you find the karma or age requirements too strict or too lenient, locate this section:

+`account_age: "< 7 days"
+combined_karma: "< 50"`

+Simply change the numbers to your preferred limits.

+## Adding New Keywords

+To add a word to the filters (like the Political or Offensive filters), add it to the list inside the brackets:

+`["word1", "word2", "your_new_word"]`

+Note: Ensure strings are wrapped in double quotes and separated by commas.

+# ⚠️ Technical Notes

+> **Action Logic:** Most rules use action: filter.
+This means the content is hidden from the public but appears in your Mod Queue for a final "Approve" or "Remove" decision.

+> **Regex:** Many rules use Regular Expressions (regex) to catch variations of words (e.g., catching "faggot" and "faggit").
+Be careful when editing regex strings, as a missing bracket can break the entire configuration.

+> **Stickied Comments:** The Rules Reminder is set to appear on every post as a stickied and locked comment to ensure maximum visibility.